This article is about the Form Editor in the GoFormz web interface. To learn about the mobile app Form Editor, click here.

 To edit a field, simply click on it.
 Depending on the field, you will either see a cursor prompting you to start typing, or a control prompting you to select or enter data (e.g. a dropdown, date selector, signature field, etc.).
 See here for more on form fields.

-The Form Editor’s actions are divided between three areas — the header, the sidebar, and the footer.
+The Form Editor’s actions are divided between two areas — the header and the footer.
 We review each of these sections below.
 The available actions are slightly different depending on editor mode and form status, and we annotate these differences below in parentheses.

 Note that some actions may be unavailable to you, based on your permission levels.